-Why is becoming poor in spirit so unnatural for us?
+Why is becoming poor in spirit unnatural for us?

 When did you first realize your spiritual poverty?
-How has your life changed since that moment?
+How did that realization help you see life differently?

 Pride blinds us to our need for grace.
-When has your pride blinded you to God's grace?
+Describe a time when your pride blinded you to God's grace.

-How is God extending grace to you right now?
+What are some ways God is extending His grace to you right now?
 How does reflecting upon that grace make you feel toward God?